feathers-plus/graphql/README.md

 # @feathers-plus/graphql

+> __This module is no longer maintained__

-> A high performance GraphQL adapter for SQL and non-SQL databases.
+A high performance GraphQL adapter for SQL and non-SQL databases.

 ## Configuring the adapter